 with the following constants,

-which fits the data with a relative error smaller than $24 \%$.
+which fits the data with a relative error less than $24 \%$.

-Figure \ref{fig:drag_TPS} shows the non-dimensional drag force $F = F_d/F_{st}$, as a function of density ratio for different Reynolds numbers and volume fractions from FR-DNS and the new drag correlation, i.e. Eq. (\ref{eq:Fd_rho}), for comparison.
+Figure \ref{fig:drag_TPS} shows the non-dimensional drag force $F = F_d/F_{st}$, as a function of density ratio for different Reynolds numbers and volume fractions from PR-DNS and the new drag correlation, i.e. Eq. (\ref{eq:Fd_rho}), for comparison.

 Before finishing this subsection, we want to mention other problems with symbolic regression, which one may encounter.
 It is possible that the developed correlation is singular for specific combinations of $Re_m$, $\phi$, and $\rho_p / \rho_f$ if this results in a zero value in the denominator.
 Our correlation becomes singular for a negative value of density ratio, which is not a problem.
 Another problem with symbolic regression is that the results are not reproducible, which means that every time we run the software, we may come up with a different model.
 This is because of the use of genetic algorithm, which is an stochastic search algorithm, in symbolic regression.
-Considering all these possible difficulties/problems with symbolic regressions, we discuss proposing correlations using the predefined functional form in the next subsection.
+Considering all these possible difficulties/problems with symbolic regressions, we discuss proposing correlations using a predefined functional form in the next subsection.